High blood pressure

 - Difficulty breathing

-- While seated with your back supported, an inflatable cuff with a meter attached is placed around your upper arm, over the artery.
-The arm being used for measurement is around the level of your heart.
+- While seated with your back supported, and your feet flat on the floor after sitting quietly for several minutes, an inflatable cuff with a meter attached is placed around your upper arm, over the artery.
+The arm being used for measurement is at the level of your heart.
 The inflated cuff briefly interrupts the flow of blood in your artery, which then resumes as the cuff is slowly deflated.

 - As the cuff is slowly deflated, the person taking your blood pressure listens to the blood pumping through the artery with a stethoscope.